eachlabs/Awesome-AI-Workflows/workflows/change-clothes-with-kolors-api/README.md

 - **Marketing**: Create promotional materials showcasing different outfits on models.
 - **Personal Projects**: Have fun swapping outfits in photos for creative, personal use.

-# AI Flow Execution Inputs

-This section outlines the inputs needed to run the **Change Clothes with Kolors API** model.

 ## Inputs